cpbotha/cpbotha.github.io/content/posts/2016-12-11-pgp-never-gonna-give-you-up.md

 _(Summary: Cryptographically signing messages with my long-term PGP keys is too important to give up.
 Doing this on my Android telephone is easier than I thought.
-You should strengthen your secret key encryption if you&#8217;re also going to do this.)_
+You should strengthen your secret key encryption if you're also going to do this.)_

 Recently, Filippo Valsorda, cryptography expert and TLS guy at Cloudflare,